andrewmzhang/andrewmzhang-2021/_posts/2021-06-18-arduino-gps-notes.md

 ---

-Note: I splurged on a better quality (though way more expensive) shields from sparkfun.
+Disclaimer: I splurged on a better quality (though way more expensive) shields from sparkfun.
 Thus this post will probably remain unupdated.
+I'm also a noob.
+These are opinions are weak at best.

 #### Intro